exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 Exasol testcontainers can reuse the running container to avoid the startup delay. for that you need to append `withReuse(true)` at container creation.
 In addition you have to add `testcontainers.reuse.enable=true` to `~/.testcontainers.properties` on your machine.
+This only enables the reuse for the local development but not for continuous integration (CI).

-Then Exasol testcontainers will keep your container running after the tests and reuse if if possible.
+Then Exasol testcontainers will keep your container running after the tests and reuse across the tests.
-Since testcontainers will not terminate the container any more you have to care yourself.
+Since testcontainers will not terminate the container any more you have to manually terminate it.
-You can find the container id using `docker ps` and terminate it using `docker rm -f <CONTAINER-ID>`.
+You can find the container id using `docker ps` command and terminate it by running `docker rm -f <CONTAINER-ID>`.

 ## Troubleshooting